This BBQ chickpea pizza is perfect if you want a vegetarian pizza that's a bit different, and absolutely full of smoky BBQ flavour.

 First, you'll need to start with a basic cheese and tomato pizza.
 I used a shop-bought pizza base, smeared it with tomato puree, and added a couple of nice big handfuls of grated cheese.

 I used the pre-grated stuff (both mozzarella and cheddar) because it works really well on pizza, and it's super low effort.

-If you’re feeling ambitious, you could make your own homemade pizza base.
-Or if you’re pressed for time, you could even just begin with a shop-bought margherita pizza.
+If you're feeling ambitious, you could make your own homemade pizza base.
+Or if you're pressed for time, use a naan bread pizza base - or you could even just begin with a shop-bought margherita pizza!

 Next, the chickpeas!

 To make the BBQ chickpeas, you just need to mix tinned chickpeas with BBQ sauce.

 Yep, I never claimed this was a complicated recipe.

 Use as much or as little sauce as you like.
 I tend to only like BBQ sauce in fairly small doses, so I didn't go mad, but you can definitely be more heavy-handed if you're a BBQ sauce lover.

 Add the BBQ chickpeas to your pizza, along with some sliced red onion and some cherry tomatoes, and pop it in the oven until it's all gooey and crispy and delicious.